MarcioVSousa/Prediction_Using_Linear_Regression/README.md

-# ProjetoRegressaoLinear
-### IMPLEMENTAÇÃO E ANÁLISE DO ALGORITMO DE REGRESSÃO LINEAR
+### IMPLEMENTAÇÃO E ANÁLISE DO MODELO DE REGRESSÃO LINEAR

 ## Descrição do Projeto